 On our autumn break, we were heading to the Rann of Kutch.
 The Great Rann of Kutch is a salt marsh located in the Thar Desert in the Kutch District of Gujarat.
-Kutch derives its names from its resemblance to a tortoise which is pronounced as “Kachabo” in the local Gujarati dialect.
+Kutch derives its name from its resemblance to a tortoise which is pronounced as “Kachabo” in the local Gujarati dialect.
 Kutch used to be a desert sporadically populated with small tribes.
-The first known mention of Kutch occurs around 300 BC. when a holy man, lost in the forests of the north-western Kutch, cleared the wildlands using celestial fire, so that he could find his way home.
+The first known mention of Kutch occurs around 300 BC. when a holy man, lost in the forests of the north-western Kutch, cleared the wildlands using celestial fire so that he could find his way home.
 It is said – from those ashes sprang crops of grass so rich that large numbers of pastoral tribes from neighboring areas moved in making it their new home.

 Bangalore to Bhuj

 There are many convenient ways to get to Bhuj but to save time I choose to take the flight from Bangalore with a break of a few hours at the Mumbai airport.
-This choice, however, was largely forced because my wait list queue on the inbound train to Bhuj never moved a place in over a month.
+This choice, however, was largely forced because my waitlist queue on the inbound train to Bhuj never moved a place in over a month.

 As we landed in Bhuj, the flight intercom alerted us to abstain from taking photos of the airfield, on account of it being near the army base.
 The International border is not very far away and we don’t really have cordial relations with the Pakistanis.

 We had reservations at the Click Hotel in Bhuj.
 Taxis, few in numbers were asking for an astronomical amount of Rs.
-500 for a three kilometer ride to the hotel.
+500 for a three-kilometer ride to the hotel.
 With a little bargaining, I was able to convince an auto driver to drop us off at the hotel for Rs 200.

 Click Hotel is one of the most lavish hotels in the city.
 It also helps immensely that they are located right next to the Bhuj railway station.
 The room and facilities at the hotel were beyond expectation.
 I would really recommend this hotel just on the basis of its amazing location.